 Evergreen, Shrubs, Trees, Flowers

-Most are native to California.
-Fast-growing plants with a typically irregular shape, reaching 20 ft. tall and 12 ft. wide except as noted.
+Most fremontia are native to California.
+They are fast-growing plants with a typically irregular shape, reaching 20 ft. tall and 12 ft. wide except as noted.
 Leathery leaves are dark green above, felted beneath.
 Very showy, typically saucer-shaped yellow blossoms in spring.
 Flowers are followed by persistent conical seed capsules covered with bristly, rust-colored hairs; some people consider them unsightly, and they can irritate skin.

-Plants are completely drought tolerant and will accept occasional moisture during their normally dry period in summer only if drainage is excellent (hillside planting is recommended).
-Roots are shallow, so stake plants while young to prevent them from being blown over in windy areas.
+Plants are completely drought-tolerant and will accept occasional moisture during their normally dry period in summer only if drainage is excellent (hillside planting is recommended).
+Roots are shallow, so stake plants when they are young to prevent them from being blown over in windy areas.
 Pinch young growth to encourage branching; prune off overly long shoots.
 Remove lower branches to shape into small trees.
 Locate in front of a sunny wall in marginal climates.
-Plants are usually short lived.Fremontodendron mexicanum
+Plants are usually short-lived.Fremontodendron mexicanum

 Endangered species from Southern California and northern Mexico.
 Brilliant display of orange-tinted yellow blossoms to 2 1/2 in. across.
 Blooms less profusely than F. californicum, but flowers appear over a longer period—from late spring well into fall.
 Leaves reach 3 in. long and have three to five distinct lobes.